-If you’re putting in a lot of time and effort at the gym to develop and define your chest but are not seeing enough results, what do you do?
+If you’re putting in a lot of time and effort at the gym to develop and define your chest muscles but are not seeing enough results, what do you do?

-The right chest bodyweight exercises will yield results, so if you’re not experiencing success, the reason might be the type of chest exercises you’re doing or the specific techniques you’re using to perform them.
+The right bodyweight chest exercises will yield results, so if you’re not experiencing success, the reason might be the type of chest exercises you’re doing or the specific techniques you’re using to perform them.

 Read on to learn about a transformative bodyweight chest workout that will give you a strong, muscular, and more defined chest that you can be proud of.

-Top Bodyweight Chest Workout Exercises
+Top 5 Bodyweight Chest Exercises

-Sit-ups can help you strengthen your core.
+Sit-ups can help you strengthen your core which is important for 2 reasons.

 Here are some instructions to help you to do sit-ups as part of your chest bodyweight exercises.